Everything You Need to Know about Architectural 3D Rendering

 - Specifying the camera locations and angles in the plans, blueprints, or sketches.

-- Providing a complete schedule of material, texture, colors and lighting aspects in utmost detail.
+- Providing a complete schedule of material, texture, colors, and lighting aspects in the utmost detail.

 - Choosing furniture, landscaping elements from our rich library of material.
 Please feel free to ask for it.

 - Listing down the resolution of images needed for each category.
 E.g.- Exterior in 1280P resolution, Interior in 1080P resolution.